Can You Repackage MCA Loans?

 • Reduce the total amount owed through settlements

-• Consolidate multiple debts into one agreement
+• Repackage multiple debts into one agreement

 • Stop lawsuits and vacate judgments